 Show off that sense of humor your momma gave ya with a punny Mother’s Day card.
-The options in the Overlays tab make it easy to drive your humorous phrase home, like we did here with a selection from Sunglasses (a Premium feature).
+The options in the Graphics tab make it easy to drive your humorous phrase home, like we did here with a selection from Sunglasses.

-Tip: To put shades on display with Sunglass Hut-worthy speed, place your first overlay on your canvas, right-click, and select Duplicate overlay.
+Tip: To put shades on display with Sunglass Hut-worthy speed, place your first graphic on your canvas, right-click, and select Duplicate graphic.
 This will create its twin.
 Repeat until you’ve achieved the ideal amount of eyewear.

-Tip: To make sure the top of your wine glass is straight, place a horizontal rectangle overlay on top of the circle overlay.
-Zoom in, and use the eraser in the Overlay palette to slice your circle roughly in half, using the bottom of the rectangle as a makeshift ruler.
+Tip: To make sure the top of your wine glass is straight, place a horizontal rectangle graphic on top of the circle graphic.
+Zoom in, and use the eraser in the Graphic palette to slice your circle roughly in half, using the bottom of the rectangle as a makeshift ruler.
 Once your circle is looking like the top of a wine vessel, delete the horizontal rectangle.